 Urban Teachers is committed to placing participants in high-need urban schools.
-During the residency year, the City Team works to match participants to school partners based on several criteria, including school partner needs, participant experience, and if possible, participant preferences.
+During the residency year, the Site Team works to match participants to school partners based on several criteria, including school partner needs, participant experience, and if possible, participant preferences.
 While participants’ preferences are considered, Urban Teachers cannot guarantee placement in a specific grade level, content area, school site, or district.
-The Urban Teachers City Team works to provide notification of school placement by the conclusion of the Summer Institute.
+The Urban Teachers Site Team works to provide notification of school placement by the conclusion of the Summer Institute.

 Participants make a four-year (4) commitment to Urban Teachers.
 For most, the years as a teacher of record are completed at the same school as the residency year.
 In other instances, however, due to a deliberate school system/CMO strategy, lack of vacancies, or other issues, a participant’s placement for the fellows’ years may be in a different school from the residency year placement school.
 Urban Teachers makes reasonable efforts to ensure the participant is hired in another school.
-However, Urban Teachers has no obligation to do so if the district/CMO to which a participant is assigned removed, refused to hire, or gave an unsatisfactory evaluation to a participant at any time, or if a participant is not meeting Urban Teachers’ performance or program expectations.
+However, Urban Teachers has no obligation to do so if the district/CMO to which a participant is assigned removed, refused to hire, or gave an unsatisfactory evaluation to a participant at any time, or if a participant is not meeting Urban Teachers’ performance expectations or program requirements.

 In some districts, an unsatisfactory evaluation or a principal’s decision to not renew a teacher’s contract makes the teacher ineligible to teach anywhere in that district.
 In such cases, Urban Teachers cannot guarantee continued participation in the program for teachers who are ineligible for hire in partner schools.
 Program participants who are removed from a school, or not hired by a school, or who receive an unsatisfactory evaluation from their principal or the school/district evaluation system, may be dismissed from the program.